blockforgewp/blockforge-wp/README.md

 - License keys, secrets, credentials, or financial information.
 - Any files intended only for paid customers.

-The commercial package is distributed through Lemon Squeezy.
+The commercial package will be distributed through Lemon Squeezy once the store is approved and the product is available.

 ## Support